wasjoe1/August-Robotics-hardware-test-station/tools/scripts/tools/GS_aging/README.md

 8. Check aging data.

-    We see there is a new folder name with GS-SN.
+    We see there is a new folder name with GSP4-0089.
     ![folder](./img/aging_data.jpg)

     Open the excel file, we can check measurement of RBs in sheet `sp_1`, `sp_2`, `sp_3`.